dd1d3/LAB_110001/writeups/writeup_spectracheat.md

 ## Summary

-SpectraCheat.exe is distributed as a fake game cheat through a file-sharing page on.
+SpectraCheat.exe is distributed as a  game cheat through a file-sharing page on.
 The archive (SpectraCheat.zip, ~186 MB) contains the main executable alongside a set of legitimate-looking DLLs used as cover.
 The executable embeds a Bun JavaScript runtime and obfuscated JS payload that communicates with a freshly registered C2 domain, silent-orbit.cc.

 ---